Disentangled and Self-Explainable Node Representation Learning: Introduction

 \section{Introduction}

-Self-supervised and unsupervised node representation learning \cite{hamilton2020graph} provide a powerful toolkit for extracting meaningful insights from complex networks, making them essential in modern AI and machine learning applications related to network analysis~\cite{ding2024artificial}.
+Self-supervised and unsupervised node representation learning \citep{hamilton2020graph} provide a powerful toolkit for extracting meaningful insights from complex networks, making them essential in modern AI and machine learning applications for network analysis~\citep{ding2024artificial}.
 These methods offer flexible and efficient ways to analyze high-dimensional networks by transforming them into low-dimensional vector spaces.
-This transformation enables dimensionality reduction, automatic feature extraction, and the use of standard machine learning algorithms for tasks such as node classification, clustering, and link prediction~\cite{khosla2019comparative}.
-Furthermore, self-supervised node representations, or embeddings, enable visualization of complex networks and can be transferred across similar networks, enhancing understanding and predictive power in fields ranging from social networks to biological interactions.

-Although widely adopted, unsupervised representation learning methods often face substantial challenges in terms of interpretability, necessitating complex and indirect approaches to understand what the learned embeddings actually represent~\cite{piaggesi2023dine, idahl2020finding, gogoglou_interpretability_2019}.
-This raises a critical question: \textit{What information do these embeddings encode?}
+This transformation enables dimensionality reduction, automatic feature extraction, and the deployment of standard machine learning algorithms for tasks such as node classification, clustering, and link prediction~\citep{khosla2019comparative}.
+Moreover, unsupervised node representations, or embeddings, enable visualization of complex networks and can be transferred across similar networks, enhancing understanding and predictive power in fields ranging from social networks to biological systems.
+Despite their widespread utility, these approaches often face substantial challenges in terms of interpretability, typically relying on complex and post-hoc techniques to understand the latent information encoded within the embeddings~\citep{piaggesi2023dine, idahl2020finding, gogoglou_interpretability_2019}.
+This limitation raises a critical question: \textit{What information do these embeddings encode?}

-While there has been a large body of work on explainable GNN models, limited attention has been given to embedding methods, which are the fundamental building blocks of graph based models.
-Existing efforts to explain embeddings are predominantly post-hoc~\cite{piaggesi2023dine, gogoglou_interpretability_2019, khoshraftar_centrality-based_2021, dalmia_towards_2018} and heavily dependent on the initial embedding techniques used.
-Some approaches~\cite{piaggesi2023dine} build upon existing literature for post-processing word embeddings \cite{subramanian_spine_2018, chen_kate_2017}, focusing on minimizing reconstruction errors of node embeddings using over-complete auto-encoders to improve sparsity.
-Other works~\cite{gogoglou_interpretability_2019, khoshraftar_centrality-based_2021, dalmia_towards_2018} focus solely on extracting meaningful explanations without addressing the learning process itself.
+Despite a large body of research on explainable GNN models, embedding methods--the fundamental building blocks of graph-based systems--have received comparatively little attention.
+Most existing attempts to explain embeddings are predominantly post-hoc~\citep{piaggesi2023dine, gogoglou_interpretability_2019, khoshraftar_centrality-based_2021, dalmia_towards_2018} and heavily dependent on the specific embedding techniques used.
+Some approaches~\citep{piaggesi2023dine} extend methods from the post-processing of word embeddings~\citep{subramanian_spine_2018, chen_kate_2017} by minimizing reconstruction errors through over-complete auto-encoders to improve sparsity.
+Other works~\citep{gogoglou_interpretability_2019, khoshraftar_centrality-based_2021, dalmia_towards_2018} focus solely on extracting meaningful explanations, without addressing the underlying embedding learning process.